chcai/sta250win14/hw2/README.txt

-I chose to use read.csv() on gauss.
-Each job reads one file and writes a frequency table to a txt file.
-It took

-3 mins 31 secs

-to make all the frequency tables.
-And another few seconds to get the desired statistics.
+Method 1 is in gauss folder.

+computation time: 2.5 mins.

-gauss.R reads a csv file and makes a frequency table.
+gauss.R reads a csv file (ignoring all cols but arrival delays through colClasses) and makes a frequency table.

 gauss.sh is the shell script needed to execute gauss.R on gauss.